samr/fileblink.nvim/README.md

 ## The Solution

-Recursively search from the directory of the current file in Neovim (e.g. `foo.h`) upwards in the directory tree, and then downwards, until a file with a matching mapped extension exists (e.g. `foo.c`).
-Also, make it fast by caching the location of the found file, and the directory structure -- making future lookups of similar files fast (e.g.
+- Recursively search from the directory of the current file in Neovim (e.g. `foo.h`) upwards in the directory tree, and then downwards, until a file with a matching mapped extension exists (e.g. `foo.c`).
-`a/include/b/c/bar.h` to `a/src/c/bar.c` will not require crawling the tree).
-Prevent the search from going above any detected project root, as defined by the directory containing files normally found in a project root directory.
+- Also, make it fast by caching the location of the found file, and the directory structure.
+This should make future lookups of similar files fast (e.g. `a/include/b/c/bar.h` to `a/src/c/bar.c` will not require crawling the tree).
+- Prevent searching for anything above a detected project root directory.
+The project root is detected by finding one of a set of special files or directories that only exist in the root (e.g. a '.git' directory).

 ## Installation